Battle Realms: Gameplay

+Peasants gather three resources in the game: rice, water and horses.
+Horses are war units (Optional Resources) that can be used to combine with other military units i.e. riding or can be turned into pack horses when assigned for peasants.
 Another unusual trait is unit generation, where peasants are produced automatically at no cost.
 The rate at which new peasants are produced is inversely proportionate to the current population of the player's army.

-Peasants gather three resources in the game: rice, water and horses.
-Horses are war units (Optional Resources) that can be used to combine with other military units i.e. riding or can be turned into pack horses when assigned for peasants.
-Only one type of builder unit is required.
-Peasants are the only units that can be produced outright.
-Most of the buildings available are training structures where peasants are trained to become other units.

 All factions start off with three basic training structures which produce units along different paths of warfare, such as melee or ranged combat.
 In most cases, units can be trained in three different structures to produce more highly skilled infantry or Battle Gears (commonly abbreviated as BGs) to improve their combat ability.
 This allows lower tiered units to defeat higher tier units, which they could not normally defeat.
 BGs also allow the player to further define the role of a unit, such as damage absorption, building destruction, or reconnaissance.

 Another key element of Battle Realms is the Yin/Yang system.
 Each army obtains points of Yin or Yang when in combat, depending on their moral alliance to the forces of light or darkness.
 Hero units, or Zen Masters, require Yin/Yang to be summoned and increase their damage.
 Yin and Yang are also used by structures in the faction's base for military upgrades.
 The rate of Yin/Yang growth depends on the strength and flair of the army and how far they are from the main base.